Advertising, Connected TV

 How Does TV Advertising Work?

 Before we discuss how incredibly easy Connected TV advertising is to set up and manage, let’s first discuss how traditional TV advertising works.
+Here are the typical steps involved in getting your product or service on linear TV, the old-school way:

 If all of that seems like a ton of work, that’s because it is!
 With Connected TV, many of the barriers that have historically prevented companies from advertising on TV have been removed.
 More on this later.